Collected by Eve Dandurand

 Kapsaliana 741 00, Greece

-In the low light of the evening, warmly lit sconces lead down a pathway framed with pink bougainvillea and gnarled olive trees into a complex of dwellings that is the Kapsaliana Village Hotel.
-Once an 18th-century village tucked quietly in the...
+Follow the twinkling sconces down a path framed with pink bougainvillea and gnarled olive trees into the complex of stone dwellings that is Kapsaliana Village Hotel.
+Once an 18th-century village tucked quietly in the hills above Rethymno, the site...

 Kidathineon 41, Athina 105 58, Greece